roger-lau/sonatype-scan/README.md

 1. Download this git repository
 2. Copy the `packages.config` of your project in this folder
 3. Run `nuget restore packages.config -OutputDirectory packages`
+4. A new folder `packages` is created with all of the downloaded packages
 5. Run `java -jar nexus-iq-cli.jar -i [application id] -s [server URL] -a [username:password] packages`